Latonia Haney Keith

 Prior to joining Concordia Law, Vice President Haney Keith spent nearly seven years running a world-wide pro bono practice at a large law firm based in Chicago.
 After graduating from Harvard Law School, where she was a research assistant to Professor Laurence H. Tribe and Professor Charles Ogletree and an editor of and symposium co-chair for the Harvard Law Review, Vice President Haney Keith clerked for the Honorable Judith Ann Wilson Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.

 In March 2020, Vice President Haney Keith was confirmed by City Council as a Commissioner of the Capital City Development Corporation (CCDC).
 She has served as a member of the American Bar Association’s Standing Committee on Pro Bono and Public Service and the Executive Committee of the American Bar Association Section of Business Law's Committee on Pro Bono and currently serves on the Legal Advisory Council for the Fair Punishment Project and on the Local Rules Committee of the U.S. Courts of the District of Idaho.
 Vice President Haney Keith also regularly conducts trainings on recognizing and reducing implicit biases and has published scholarship on the topic of bias, discrimination and harassment in the legal profession.
-Latonia was confirmed by the Boise City Council as a CCDC Commissioner on June 2, 2020, for a standard five-year term, after being appointed by Mayor Lauren McLean.
+Latonia was confirmed by the Boise City Council as a CCDC Commissioner on March 3, 2020, for a standard five-year term ending in March 2025, after being appointed by Mayor Lauren McLean.